 How long does a treatment take?
 Although your initial visit will be a bit longer, then average treatment time is about 45 minutes, which allows for personalization of each treatment and includes acupuncture with some massage and relaxation.

-Does acupuncture hurt?
+Is acupuncture painful?
 Acupuncture uses very fine needles and shouldn’t hurt.
-The environment where your treatment occurs is enhanced to provide the utmost comfort to enhance this experience and reduce the likelihood of pain.
+The environment where your treatment occurs is enhanced to provide the utmost comfort to enhance this experience and reduce the possibility of pain.
+Acupuncture is a safe therapy and it is not painful nor dangerous.
 Read more.

+Acupuncture is not an expensive therapy.
 Insurance plans increasingly cover the cost of Acupuncture care received at Acupractic Natural Healing Center.
 We keep our prices affordable, too, so that you can receive the care you need.
 To learn more about keeping Acupuncture in Chapel Hill care affordable, call our helpful front desk staff to get your insurance questions answered or to schedule an appointment today!
-Please note that we accept the BCBSNC (Blue Cross Blue Shield) UNC Student Plan for Acupuncture Services.
+Please note that we accept the BCBSNC (Blue Cross Blue Shield) UNC Student Plan for Acupuncture Services as well as United Healthcare, Aetna, BCBS Federal Plan, Cigna and others.

 It is important that your acupunturist be licensed in order to provide you the care you deserve.
 Dr. Lisa Oskardmay is NC State Licensed in Acupuncture (NC 591) and Nationally Board Certified in Acupuncture, accredited by the NCCAOM.
 She graduated from the 4 year masters program at Jung Tao School of Classical medicine and has provided acupuncture care to Triangle residents since 1995.